 Magento’s June deadline is a call to action

-If the number of proposals we’re submitting to potential clients for a Magento 1 to Magento 2 upgrade is an indicator, businesses are getting the message.
+If the number of Magento development proposals we’re submitting to potential clients for a Magento 2 upgrade is an indicator, businesses are getting the message.
 Support and updates for Magento 1 are ending in June.
 No more core updates or patches from July.

 This doesn’t mean you have to have a new website by the end of June, but you will need one this year.
 Let’s be realistic – five months sounds like a long time but there’s a lot to do between now and then.
 Some e-commerce sites are astonishingly complex and need sophisticated planning.
 Not to mention testing.

 It’s true that some third party elements might continue to have some support, but we expect this will also be a short-term offering.
 It’s time to make a choice about your e-commerce platform – will you step up to Magento 2, or do you need to explore other platforms like WooCommerce or Shopify?

 It’s reached its natural lifespan.
 Actually, it’s surpassed it by a long way: Magento 2 has been out since 2015.
 Adobe (its current owner) was originally planning to sunset its predecessor earlier but in 2018 extended the term to enable its customers to transition.

 “We understand that many of our Magento 1 merchants need additional time to make the transition to newer versions of Magento.
 To that end, our software support policies ensure that those customers have the time and confidence to upgrade when it is right for their business.”

 Magento development blog, Supporting Magento 1 through June 2020